raspdevpy/ccdoc/guide/Text/Regex/regexCheck.md

 # $regexCheck

-To check if a text match a regex or not
+To check if a text matches a regex or not, returns true or false

 ## Usage